zwang695/alexa-skills-list/README.md

 *Alexa, launch 'Spammy'*

-Can’t get enough pink piggy deliciousness in your life?
+Can?t get enough pink piggy deliciousness in your life?
 The SPAMMY skill will make sure you always have new ways to bring more porky goodness into your life.

 ***